muhmaz3/Deep_Learning_Specialization/README.md

 Firstly illustrating the problem of overfitting, and then the lecturer introduced a normalization skill called Dropout.
 The weights also needed to be initialized properly according to the activation function each neuron adopted.
 When the course went to the Optimization part, the professor introduced two crucial optimization algorithm, RMSprop and Adam, respectively.
 Finally, the speeker demoed the usage of Tensorflow.
 The amazing feature of the open-sourced library is that it will automatically compute each derivatives on the backward path once the network is specified.

 ### Course3: Structuring Machine Learning Projects
+This course gave me spectacularly retrospective experience.
+I time-travaled through each milestones of CNN, and they were Lenet-5, AlexNet, VGG, ResNet and InceptionNet, chronologically.
+Next, the lecturer introduced YOLO, a efficient algorithm for object detection since it only look once on each grid in the image.
+Finally, the interesting topics, Face Recognition and Neural Style Transfer were present.

 ### Course4: Convolutional Neural Networks